void-star-star/ubiquitous-spoon/README.md

   - Java
   - Selenium standalone server
   - Optional:
-    - Chrome and ChromeDriver, required for JavaScript execution
+    - Chrome and ChromeDriver

+    - Firefox and geckdriver

-    - Note that in some cases Chrome is more stable than the HTMLUNIT driver
+    - Note that in some cases Chrome and Firefox are more stable than the HTMLUunit driver

 ### Installation